ucsd-progsys/click-express/README.markdown

 2. Home Page
    > Click
      + On (home) page, you send a "click" (and again and again)
-   > Review
+   > HEREHEREHEREHERE
+   > add route "POST:click" with code to SAVE "POST:click"
-     + Print sequence of ALL past clicks
+   > add route "GET:view" with code that renders with ALL past clicks

 3. Roles (instructor/student)